hedgeh0gpie/searchspring-project/README.md

 # Searchspring Project

-This is a front-end built with HTML, CSS/Sass, and JavaScript.
+This is a front-end application built with HTML, CSS/Sass, and JavaScript.
 It uses the *Searchspring API* to power the product search feature.
 <br>

 ## Getting Started